-classmethod from_string(data, kwds)

-create new object from raw string.
+classmethod from\string (data, \\kwds) create new object from raw string.

-- data (unicode or bytes) database to load, as single string. - kwds all other keywords are the same as in the class constructor default_realm path
+- data (str or bytes) database to load, as single string. - \\kwds all other keywords are the same as in the class constructor default\realm path

 3.1.2.5 Attributes